Stuycs-K/finalproject-10-mueller-flint-yu-kellen/DEVLOG-Flint.md

 ### 2025-05-29 - Got raw mode to work
 I debugged the raw mode and got it to work.
 Need to get the input to register

+### 2025-05-30 - Reogranize project structure
+Put some functions in their own class.
+Updated main file.